CESNET/eduroam-monitor/ipsec_ping/README.md

 log { source(s_udp); filter(f_eduroam_ping); destination(eduroam_ping); };
 ```

-and finally processed by script [ipsec-ping.pl]() `./ipsec-ping.pl --CFGFilename ./ipsec-ping.cfg` example of config file is [provied](ipsec-ping.cfg).
+and finally processed by script [ipsec-ping.pl]() as `./ipsec-ping.pl --CFGFilename ./ipsec-ping.cfg`.
+Example of config file is [provided](ipsec-ping.cfg).

 In past we were providing also info about restarts of `racoon` daemon, this functionality was partially provided by [racoonRestarts.pl]() script.
-The part from IPsec endpoint is lost.
+This functionality is not available any more.